Peru Travel

 The Basics

 • In addition to a valid driver’s license, you must also have the proper insurance before driving in Peru.
-To be compliant with Peruvian law, you must purchase the national vehicle insurance.
+To be compliant with Peruvian law, you must purchase national vehicle insurance.
 This insurance, which is called “Seguro Obligatorio de Accidentes de Tránsito” or SOAT, is purchased annually and is mandatory to drive in Peru.

-• Like in the United States, vehicles travel on the right-hand side of the road in Peru and the driver’s seat is on the left-hand side of the vehicle.
+• Like in the United States, vehicles travel on the right-hand side of the road in Peru, and the driver’s seat is on the left-hand side of the vehicle.
 If you aren’t accustomed to this, you will want to make sure you get comfortable before driving too much in the big cities or busy areas.

 Driving Regulations and Tips